- 6 minutes to read

 What happens if a role name doesn't exist?

-Does this affect existing Log Views?
+Does this affect existing views?

 How do I configure permissions for the default roles?

-After the default roles are added to a new Log View, click the Edit button in the Roles section on the General tab.
-Then configure the Permission Set for Log Views for each role, including:
+After the default roles are added to a new view, click the Edit button in the Roles section on the General tab.
+Then configure the appropriate permission set for each role:

 Should I include all roles as defaults?